Sahalee Country Club: 1998 PGA Championship

-Ernie Els said: "And it's a pretty good test, too," he said.
+Ernie Els, 1994 and 1997 U.S. Open champion: "And it's a pretty good test, too," he said.
 "Trees come into play everywhere, and if you miss the fairway you're probably going to make bogey.
 You better hit as straight as you can."

 Colin Montgomerie said: "It's a lovely course ... it's a beautiful place to play and a beautiful test of golf...The trees get in the way too often...That's the only problem.
 From above, I'm sure it looks like you can only walk single-file down the fairways."